Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 History of modifications:
 ===

+- 29.09.14  Fixed missing German translations of image -dialog: imgTypeThumb, imgTypeFrame, imgTypeFrameless, imgTypeBorder.

 - 12.09.14  Textselection -plugin works in direction wysiwyg->wikitext with FF, Chrome and IE in MW 1.22.x.
 In MW 1.23.x it works too, but IE does not scroll to selected location automatically, you have to do it manually.
+Removed previous IE fix below dated 11.09.14.

 - 11.09.14  Upgraded WikiEditor v0.3.1 (of MW 1.22.0) to v0.4.0 (of MW 1.23.3).